Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/ScenePropertiesExpressions/README.md

 # Scene Properties Expressions

-This sample demonstrates how to update the orientation of a graphic using scene property rotation expressions via QSlider.
+This sample demonstrates how to update the orientation of a graphic using scene property rotation expressions.

 ![](ScenePropertiesExpressions.gif)